varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 `Create SQL`

 Overrides the object creation script.
-Can be used to completely override the object creation.
-This is useful for views that are used in the Data Warehouse where the definition of these views are required to be maintained in the metadata.
+This can be used to completely override the object creation.
+This is useful for views that are used in the Data Warehouse where the definitions of these views are required to be maintained in the metadata.
 Since the automatic object creation is dynamic and accommodates any changes to the metadata it is recommended to only use the `Create SQL` functionality when needed.

 In the trial process there are abstraction layer views for the dimensional model defined in the `CreateSql` metadata.
 This is used later in the process.

 `Override SQL`

 Overrides the source SQL Select statement for the object.
-Can be used to completely override the select statement.
+This can be used to completely override the select statement.
 This is useful for scenarios where the required select statement is too complex to be built automatically from the rest of the metadata.
 Since the automatic SQL creation is dynamic and accommodates any changes to the metadata it is recommended to only use the `Override SQL` functionality when needed.

 The `Override SQL` functionality is used in the Culture object in the getting started process.